Patricia Flor

-Patricia Flor (October 19, 1961, Nuremberg, Germany) is a German diplomat who is Ambassador of Germany to China since July 2022.
+Patricia Hildegard Flor (born 19 October 1961; Nuremberg, Germany) is a German diplomat who is Ambassador of Germany to China since July 2022.
 She has also served as the European Union’s Special Representative (EUSR) for Central Asia and as German ambassador to Georgia.
 She has also served in Kazakhstan and at the Permanent Mission to the United Nations in New York.
 She presented her diplomatic to the Emperor of Japan on November 22, 2018 as Ambassador of the European Union (EU) to Japan.
 She came to that position after having been the German Federal Government Commissioner for Disarmament and Arms Control in Berlin from 2015 to 2018.

-Besides her native German, Flor is fluent in English, Russian and French and has what she describes as a “good command” of Georgian.
+Besides her native German, Flor is fluent in English, Russian and French.

 Before joining the foreign service in 1992, Flor worked as a journalist.
 Flor is married.

 Education

 Flor has a Ph.D. from the University of Erlangen-Nuremberg, as well as a master’s in public administration from Harvard University John F. Kennedy School of Government.
 From 1985 to 1987, Flor was an undergraduate student at the University of Bamberg studying History, Philosophy and Slavonic Studies.